TREASURIES-1-month yields tumble ahead of possible debt ceiling vote

 New orders for key U.S.-manufactured capital goods fell 0.4% in March, more than the 0.1% expected by economists polled by Reuters, while data for February was revised downward to show a 0.7% decline, rather than the previous estimate of a 0.1% decline, the Commerce Department said.

-U.S. stocks broadly rose Wednesday following strong forecasts from bellwethers including Microsoft Corp MSFT.O and Boeing Co BA.N.
+The tech-heavy Nasdaq Composite index rose Wednesday following strong forecasts from bellwethers including Microsoft Corp MSFT.O and Google-parent Alphabet Inc

 "The economy still has residual strength despite a raft of reports indicating an advancing slowdown," said Quincy Krosby, chief global strategist for LPL Financial.